Violet-sword/Internal-Rag-Cookbot/README.md

 ```

 Check if the knowledge base file is in the same directory as "internal-rag-cookbot.py".
 I have named mine "cooking-tips-comments.txt", the name and contents of the file can be changed.

+## How It Works

+This project uses Retrieval-Augmented Generation (RAG), which combines a vector database of your content with a language model to answer questions more accurately and contextually.

+### Embedding the Content

+- The text file (cooking-tips-comments.txt) is our knowledge base file.

+- The contents of the file is converted into a high-dimensional embedding vector using a local model (in the code provided, we used 'snowflake-arctic-embed:335m' from Ollama).

+- These vectors capture the semantic meaning of the text — two similar tips will have similar embeddings.

+### Storing in a Vector Database

+- The vectors are stored in FAISS, a fast, in-memory vector store that supports efficient similarity search.

+- This lets the system quickly find the most relevant chunks of text when a new question is asked.

+### Retrieving and Generating Answers

+- When you ask a question, it is also embedded into a vector on the spot for the LLM model to actully understand your question.

+- FAISS compares this vector to the ones in the vector database and returns the top matching text chunks.

+- These chunks are passed to the LLM (in the provided code we used 'gemma3:12b') along with your question.

+- The LLM uses this context to generate a more accurate, grounded, and helpful response.

 ## Usage